Myxoma virus

 Myxoma virus is a poxvirus in the genus Leporipoxvirus.
 The two broad geographic types of Myxoma virus are Californian and South American.
 Californian myxoma virus is found on the West Coast of the United States, the Baja Peninsula of Mexico, and the southwest coast of Canada.
 South American or Brazilian myxoma virus is found in South and Central America.
 South American myxoma virus circulates in the jungle rabbit or tapeti (Sylvilagus brasiliensis), whereas Californian myxoma virus circulates in the brush rabbit (Sylvilagus bachmani).
 In their native hosts, the viruses cause the formation of benign cutaneous fibromas rather than systemic disease.

 Transmission

-Myxoma virus is passively transmitted on the mouth parts of mosquitoes, (such as Aedes aegyptii) or fleas, and presumably other biting arthropods.
+Myxoma virus is passively transmitted on the mouth parts of mosquitoes (such as Aedes aegypti) or fleas, and presumably other biting arthropods.
 It can also be spread through direct contact and contaminated fomites.

 Myxomatosis

 Myxomatosis is the name of the lethal disseminated disease that occurs when European rabbits (Oryctolagus cuniculus) are infected with Myxoma virus; both the South and North American types are capable of causing this disease.
 Californian myxoma virus is particularly virulent, causing 100% mortality.